 Subscribe to Blog via Email

 As is often the case with social media features, they’re being rolled out in phases.
-You might not have it the second.
-I just got it today myself.
+You might not have it this second.
+If you don’t, it should be available soon.

 What is LinkedIn creator mode?

 In a nutshell, this new mode allows you to highlight up to five topics that you talk about.
 That can of course create some internal debate on what those five topics should be.
 When you pick topics you actually pick them in the form of hashtags.

 I assume LinkedIn will show your accountant in your priority hashtags.

 Read next: Why you should use hashtags on LinkedIn